 The sun is usually shining and the weather is almost always sweet in Mammoth Lakes during the spring months.
 Sunshine-y bluebird days are abundant and the temperatures are moderate.

 Cold nights and warm daytime temperatures create an ideal scenario for the best of all seasons.
-When spring storms do cross the Eastern Sierra, they are usually followed with more days of sunshine.
+When spring storms do cross the Eastern Sierra, they are usually followed by more days of sunshine.

 Enjoy Both Summer & Winter Sports

 Spring is the ideal time of year for outdoor adventurers.
 There’s still plenty of snow on Mammoth Mountain

 for spring skiing and riding.
 The Mammoth Bike Park

 often opens while the ski lifts are still spinning.
 Even if there is too much snow on the mountain to bike or hike, there are lower elevation trails in town or at Lower Rock Creek

 The ice and snow have melted on most roads.
 Wildflowers start to bloom and walking paths are clear